 Morris Surname Meaning, History & Origin

 - Morris Family Association.
-Morris family
+Morris family association website.

-association website. - Morris Families of Cheshire
+- Morris Families of Cheshire

 Morris in Cheshire. - The Morris Branch.
-US Morris genealogy.
+US Morris genealogy

-Select Morris Ancestry
+Morris Surname Ancestry

 England.
 Nicholas Morris was recorded as the Abbot of Waltham Abbey in Essex from 1371 to 1390.
 The Morice name applied to a family from Royden in Essex in the early 1500’s at the court of Henry VII.
 Another family of that name at Werrington in Devon had Welsh ancestry.